Want to know the truth about search engine optimization?

 This may not have been a big deal a year ago.
 Heck, you may have generated a high volume of traffic from practices like these and maybe even climbed to the top of the search engines.

 Then Google rolled out Panda 4.0 in the spring of 2014, and many companies like this took a hit traffic-wise.
 A big one.

-eBay, a site thin on content and heavy on doorway pages -- what Wikipedia defines as "the practice of spamming the index of a search engine by inserting results for particular phrases with the purpose of sending visitors to a different page" -- exhibited practices Google has been trying to eradicate.
+eBay, a site thin on content and heavy on “doorway pages” – the practice of spamming the index of a search engine by inserting results for particular phrases with the purpose of sending visitors to a different page – exhibited practices Google has been trying to eradicate.

-Why no one tells you: Experts and consultants can wax poetic all day about how to optimize the current pages and content of your website for search, but when it comes to actually putting together a strong content strategy based on those keywords, they’re often a bit out of their element.
+Why no one tells you: Experts and consultants can wax poetic all day about how to optimize the current pages and content of your website for search, but when it comes to actually putting together a strong content strategy that organically targets thousands of keywords, they’re a bit out of their element.

 The solution is to put a content strategy in place that inherits the majority of your keyword targeting.
 Don’t over optimize one or several pages of your website in order to rank for specific keywords.
-Start publishing original content that naturally attracts the attention you need, and the rankings will follow.
+Start publishing original content that naturally attracts the attention you need.

 Originally published Jul 7, 2014 2:00:00 PM, updated October 20 2016